X1nto/Sharplin/README.md

 ﻿# Sharplin
 [![NuGet](https://img.shields.io/nuget/v/Xinto.Sharplin.svg)](https://www.nuget.org/packages/Xinto.Sharplin/)

-Sharplin is a .NET library that ports sweet tools and extensions from Kotlin to C#.
+Sharplin is a .NET library that provides sweet tools and extensions to help you focus on the parts of your code that matter.

 Introduction
 -----------
 Are you tired of writing some basic logic yourself?
 Do you want to get lazy?
 Are you jealous of your Kotlin friends having a rich stdlib with shortcuts for everything your heart desires?
-Well, then this library is for you!
+Well, worry not, we got you covered!

-Sharplin provides simple yet useful extensions for C# to make your life easier as a developer.
-No longer you have to write the code to find the first element in an array that matches the given predicate yourself!
-How cool is that?
+Sharplin gives you access to simple yet useful extensions for .NET to make your life easier as a developer.

 Documentation
 --------